Working at ‘ADS’ CHARITY

 Scope of job:

-To support, within our selected region, people with Dementia, their Carers and families through the design and delivery of services and advice.
+To support, within our selected region, People with Dementia, their Carers and families through the design and delivery of services and advice.
 To generate awareness of Dementia through attendance at events, meetings and interface with partner agencies

 Duties and key responsibilities: